prijs/pri-docs/src/pages/config/index.md

 Wether use service worker.

-> Warning: if disable it, mocks, prefetch, serverRender will become invalid.
+> Warning: if disable it, mocks, serverRender will become invalid.

-### prefetchChunks `boolean` `false`

-Wether pre fetch all chunks by service worker.

-> Warning: depend on service worker, should set useServiceWorker=true first.

 ### clientServerRender `boolean` `false`